Header Ad Section

 Key Differences between Set and List in Java

-1. Order of Elements
+1. Order of the Elements in the Collection

 2. Handling Duplicate Elements